 Chloë was asked to contribute to Textura's 'Artist Picks' of 2020 ~ Read about a couple of her favourite releases from last year at textura.org

 'To a Place', 'All Things Good' and the first movement of Chloë's Dance/Theatre score 'Politik' have all been recently aired these beautiful 'Nightfly' shows out of Copenhagen on Danish National Radio DR/P2 with renowned DJ Katrine Ring.

-This is a brilliantly eclectic late-night show with a main focus on Classical music and this time 'To a Place' was aired between Fauré and Tchaikovsky in a playlist that included Johann Johannsson, Ben Harper and Stravinsky.
+A brilliantly eclectic late-night show mixing genres to hypnotic and intriguing effect ~ 'To a Place' was aired between Fauré and Tchaikovsky in a playlist that included Johann Johannsson, Ben Harper and Stravinsky.
 'All Things Good' is alongside Mahler, Barber, Mikkel Ploug, Tindersticks and 'Politik' between Chopin and Mozart.
 Highly recommended listening!

 Other recent airplay includes: